dp-07/Fantastic-Meme-1/README.md

 # Fantastic-meme

-This is a colaborated project with Paras (dp-07).
+This is a colaborated project with Paras (dp-07), now we are thinking about the project, what will it be.